PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 </body>
 ```

-Now, let's add this form to our top navigation by navigating to `src/components/custom/Header.tsx` file and making the following changes.
+Let's add this form to our top navigation by navigating to the `src/components/custom/Header.tsx` file and making the following changes.

 ```tsx
 // import the form